ergest/sql_patterns/Book/chap1.md

 The original StackOverflow (SO) data model is different from the one loaded in BigQuery.
 When the engineers loaded it, they modified the mode somewhat.
 For example the SO model contains a single `Posts` table for all the different post types whereas BigQuery split each one into a separate table.

-Here's a look at the Entity-Relationship (ER) diagram
 ![StackOverflow BQ ER Diagram](img/er_diagram.jpeg) **Figure 1.1 - StackOverflow ER diagram**